Evan-Quek/Evan-Quek/README.md

 I am Evan Quek, a technical analyst trader with ~5 years of progressive experience in futures markets.
 I am involved in trading system development, analysis of trading results, and actual trade execution in PATS and CQG platforms.

+I am fresh out from BCG RISE Business and Data Analytics program.
+The course ignited my internal passion for python coding and I am looking to bring forward this new skill for the greater good.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>